MarkoSterk/PyJolt/README.md

 ### Database connectivity and management

+#### SQL

-To add database connectivity to your PyJolt app you can use the database module.
+To add SQL database connectivity to your PyJolt app you can use the database.sql module.

 ```
 #extensions.py
-from pyjolt.database import SqlDatabase
+from pyjolt.database.sql import SqlDatabase
-from pyjolt.database.migrate import Migrate
+from pyjolt.database.sql.migrate import Migrate

 db: SqlDatabase = SqlDatabase(db_name="db") #db is the default so it can be omitted
 migrate: Migrate = Migrate(db, command_prefix: str = "")